 What shall we say then?
 Is the Law sin?
 May it never be!
 On the contrary, I would not have come to know sin except through the Law; for I would not have known about coveting if the Law had not said, "YOU SHALL NOT COVET."Romans 7:7(NASB)

 Knowledge of sin comes through the Law.
 It is the consummate tool that identifies and exposes sin.
-Once we have a knowledge of the Law, we have no alternative but to admit we are wretched sinners, in need of forgiveness.. which only comes by faith in Christ.
-It is as we come face to face with the perfect Law of God that the horror of sin is exposed and our desperate need of God's gift of salvation becomes clear.
+Once we have a knowledge of the Law, we have no alternative but to admit we are wretched sinners in need of forgiveness, which only comes by faith in Christ.
+It is as we come face to face with the perfect Law of God, that the horror of sin is exposed and our desperate need of God's gift of salvation becomes clear.

-Paul quickly supplies the only answer.
-"May it never be!" he exclaims emphatically.
-"On the contrary, I would not have come to know about sin except through the Law..."
-Paul often uses this types of teaching when he passionately refutes his own, rhetorical questioning - with phrases such as "God forbid!", " May it never be!", "Absolutely not!" or "Heck NO!" - and he does this to strongly accentuate his point.
+Paul quickly supplies the only answer: "May it never be!" he exclaims emphatically.
+"On the contrary, I would not have come to know about sin except through the Law."
+Paul often uses this type of teaching when he passionately refutes his own, rhetorical questioning with phrases such as "God forbid!" - " May it never be!" - "Absolutely not!" and he does this to strongly accentuate his point.

-As a strict Pharisee, Paul had prided himself on sticking to the letter of the Law, but came to terrible realisation that despite his outward piety, he himself had a greedy, grasping, covetous heart.
+As a strict Pharisee, Paul had prided himself on sticking to the letter of the Law, but came to the terrible realisation that despite his outward piety, he himself had a greedy, grasping, covetous heart.
 In spite of His exterior religiosity, Paul nursed a sinful, covetous heart, which was only exposed through knowledge of the Law.

-It was only through knowing and understanding the content of the Law that Paul was equipped to recognise his own hypocrisy and "sinful passion"... and the iniquity hidden inside.
-The particular sin that haunted him was his own, evil, covetous heart.
-"I would not have come to know sin except through the Law," he admits, "for I would not have known about coveting if the Law had not said, "YOU SHALL NOT COVET."
+It was only through knowing and understanding the content of the Law that Paul was equipped to recognise his own hypocrisy and "sinful passion," and the iniquity hidden inside.
+The particular sin that haunted him was his own evil, covetous heart: "I would not have come to know sin except through the Law," he admits, "for I would not have known about coveting if the Law had not said, 'YOU SHALL NOT COVET.'"

-It was at the giving of the Law to Israel that the finger of God exposed the evils of covetousness - "You shall not covet your neighbour's house; you shall not covet your neighbour's wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbour."
-This simple command has far-reaching implications in the life of every-man - for knowledge of sin comes through the Law and knowledge of the Law exposes SIN.
+It was at the giving of the Law to Israel that the finger of God exposed the evils of covetousness: "You shall not covet your neighbour's house; you shall not covet your neighbour's wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbour."
+This simple command has far-reaching implications in the life of every man, for knowledge of sin comes through the Law and knowledge of the Law exposes SIN.